EHC Kloten

-EHC Kloten is an ice hockey team based in the city of Kloten in Switzerland.
-The team plays in the National League (NL).
+EHC Kloten is a professional ice hockey team based in Kloten in Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
 It has one of the best youth systems in Swiss ice hockey as its youth teams have won 19 championships during the last 50 years.
 EHC Kloten won four consecutive Swiss championships from 1993 to 1996.
 They had never been relegated until the 2017–18 season.
-They returned to the NL following the 2021-22 season.
+They returned to the NL following the 2021–22 season.

 The team was called the Kloten Flyers between 2000 and 2016.

 History

 EHC Kloten was founded by a group of seven members, led by Emil Hegner, on December 3, 1934.
 During the first few years, only exhibition matches were played.
 The home matches were played on the frozen Nägelimoos-Weiher.

 When EHC Kloten began to participate in the championship, they had to start in the lowest league, as usual.
 In 1941, they were promoted into the Serie B and five years later into the Serie A. One year later, in 1947, the EHC Kloten was promoted into the Swiss League.
 In 1962, they joined the National League when the league expanded to 10 teams.

 In 1967, they became the champions for the first time, headed by their Czech coach Vladimir Kobera.

 The team has remained in the highest Swiss league since their promotion and are the longest-serving team in the NL.

 For the 1998-99 season the former Russian ice hockey player Vladimir Yurzinov was asked to become the new coach.
 He introduced a new playing style and encouraged the development and promotion of young players.
 Even though many people liked this philosophy, the team remained unsuccessful.
 During the 2003-2004 season, the team reached the playoffs for the first time in their history.
 A year later, in the 2004-2005 playoffs, they again managed to remain in the highest league.
 However, this strategy is paying off today.

 In October 2004, Yurzinov was released as their coach.
 He took on a new role as a youth promoter until the end of the season.
 Yurzinov's successor was former EHC Kloten defenseman Anders Eldebrink and assistant Felix Hollenstein.
 The new coaching duo managed to get the team back to success and are still in charge of the team.